paulbrodersen/somnotate/README.md

 Most other changes can be made by changing the values of variables in `configuration.py`.
 Please refer to the extensive comments in `configuration.py` for further guidance.

+If you cannot change an important aspect of the pipeline by changing either `data_io.py` or `configuration.py`, please raise an issue on the github issue tracker.
+Pull requests are -- of course -- very welcome.